 The Company does not currently have any minimum Common Share ownership requirements for its executive officers.
-For a summary of the Common Share ownership of the Company's executive officers, see "Security Ownership of Directors and Management" on page 13 of this Circular.
+For a summary of the Common Share ownership of the Company's executive officers, see "Security Ownership of Directors and Management" on page 11.